townie/fredrikaverpil.github.io/_posts/2017-05-07-querying-render-setup-in-maya-2017.md

 ## Exploring Render Setup functions

-It seems Autodesk did not create a Render Setup documentation.
 If you run the following, you're going to get all the callable functions of `render_setup`:

 ```python
 import maya.app.renderSetup.model.renderSetup as renderSetup